 Design Standards: There are several differences to point out between Type SH and MV cables like the product design standards used.
 Type SH cables are governed by ICEA S-75-381/NEMA WC-58.
 Our Type MV cable is designed to UL Standard 1072.

 Installation: While our Type SH cable is intended for temporary power applications such as on mobile substation equipment, our Type MV cable is recognized by the NEC for use in permanent installations.
 Plus, it typically carries additional ratings including direct burial, sunlight-resistant and for CT use.

-in 100% and 133% insulation levels.
+Design Ratings: Type SH cables are built at a 100% insulation level, while Type MV cables are commonly available at 100% and 133% insulation levels.
 Type SH cables carry a 90ºC maximum conductor temperature rating, while the Type MV cables can carry a maximum conductor temperature rating of either 90ºC if they are Type MV-90 or 105ºC if they are Type MV-105.

 In summary, Type SH and Type MV medium voltage cables are common choices for various electrical applications, with Type SH offering additional shielding to protect against interference and faults.
 Concentric neutrals are a design feature that can be incorporated into medium voltage cables to enhance their electrical performance, particularly in long-distance power transmission scenarios.
 The choice of cable type depends on the specific requirements of the electrical system and the application at hand.